homeport/termshot/README.md

 ### `--edit`/`-e`

 Edit the output before generating the screenshot.
 This will open the rich text output in the editor configured in `$EDITOR`, using `vi` as a fallback.
+Use this flag to remove unwanted or sensitive output.

 ```sh
 termshot --edit -- "ls -a"